Contests, giveaways, and sweepstakes — they’re incredible fun for creating awareness and generating leads for your brand.

 In this section, you should directly address any rules specific to the channels where you plan to promote or administer your promotion.

 For example, Facebook requires that you include the following verbiage if you plan to use Facebook to communicate or administer your contest or sweepstakes: The [Sweepstakes or Contest] hosted by [your company name] is in no way sponsored, endorsed, administered by, or associated with Facebook.

 16. Affirmation of Acceptance of and Agreement to All of the Official Rules

 Wrap up your giveaway rules by explaining that by entering the contest, the entrant has affirmatively reviewed, accepted, and agreed to all of the them.
 Also consider including a checkbox on your entry form that states something like, “By checking here, You, the Entrant, have affirmatively reviewed, accepted, and agreed to all of the Official Rules.”

 How to Include Your Official Contest Rules in Woobox

 We made it through the rough part.
 From here on out, it’s smooth sailing.
 Woobox makes it easy to display your sweepstakes or contest rules with your promotional landing page.
 Let’s check it out.

-Once you create your campaign, you can add your official rules directly in Woobox.
+Once you create your campaign, you can add your giveaway rules directly in Woobox.
 Go to your campaign, and click Settings > Advanced > Rules.